rrodr1984/ExData_Plotting1/Instructions.md

-﻿# Getting-and-Cleaning-Data-course
+﻿# Exploratory Data Analysis course
 This is a repository to be used during the course of "Exploratory Data Analysis".

 ## Course Project 1
-To run this script, please do the following:
+To run the scripts for this first project, please do the following:

 * Download the scripts (plot1.R, plot2.R, plot3.R, plot4.R) to a local directory